babylonhealth/ios-playbook/Cookbook/Technical-Documents/AutomateAUIFlow.md

 Then we search for the specific *XCUIElement*, the most common and readable method is ```app.tables.cells.textFields[TextFields.email]``` which will find the *XCUIElement*, but has potential drawbacks.
 The framework will search the entire view hierarchy for matches and throw an exception if multiple matches are found.
 The exception makes sense as the return type is `XCUIElement` and not `XCUIElementQuery`.

-An alternate solution or for cases were you want to find an element and know that there are potentially multiple matches, I would suggest using a `XCUIElementQuery` combined with `.firstMatch`.
+An alternate solution or for cases were you want to find an element and know that there are potentially multiple matches, we would suggest using a `XCUIElementQuery` combined with `.firstMatch`.
 Giving us alternate code for locating the element, ```app.tables.cells.textFields.matching(identifier: TextFields.email).firstMatch```.
 One thing to note with `.firstMatch` is that it will stop the query on the first match, making the query technically faster.

 Of course if you want to find all elements matching a criteria or Predicate, you can remove `.firstMatch` and get all matches contained within a `XCUIElementQuery`